lorenzo774/book-app/README.md

 ## Installation

-1. Clone and install all the dependecies
+1. Clone and install all the dependencies

 ```
 git clone https://github.com/lorenzo774/book-app.git